Poduszka12/PDF-Tools/README.md

   4. Run the Program

     Put the CSV file path into the code.
     Put the path of your PDF folder into the textbox.
-    Put in the base link, the code will get added at the end of the link e.g. https://yourdomain.com/pdf/{Your_Code}.
+(You can put in multiple paths seperated by coma) Put in the base link, the code will get added at the end of the link e.g. https://yourdomain.com/pdf/{Your_Code}.
     The program will automatically replace the product codes in the PDFs with the appropriate links.